riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 if a cable exists then Cardinal replies back using `/cable` path and `h:cable_id h:module_id i:port_id s:color` message.

+### /add_module h:module_id

+Sending a `/add_module` message will add a new module to the rack.

+Cardinal replies back if the module is added with the module's ID, using `/module` path and `u:moduleId i:position i:rack` message.

 ### /add_module s:plugin s:model i:position i:rack
 *NOT YET IMPLEMENTED*

-Sending a `/add_module` message will add a new module to the rack at the sepcified position.
-If `position` and `rack` are omitted then the module is added after the last module.
+Sending a `/add_module` message with these extra parameters will add a new module to the rack at the sepcified position.

-Cardinal replies back indicating either success or failure, using `/module` path and `u:moduleId i:position i:rack`  message.
+Cardinal replies back if the module is added with the module's ID, using `/module` path and `u:moduleId` message.

-### /add_module h:module_id
+### /remove_module h:module_id
-*NOT YET IMPLEMENTED*

 Sending a `/remove_module` message will remove the specified module.

-Cardinal replies back indicating either success or failure, using `/module` path and `u:moduleId i:position i:rack`  message.
+Tnhere is no reply back from Cardinal.

 ### /remove_module i:position i:rack
 *NOT YET IMPLEMENTED*